email linkedin

 ecoTECHNOLOGY for Vehicles (eTV) Program

-Transport Canada’s Innovation Centre’s eTV Program is an initiative that conducts in-depth safety and environmental performance testing on a range of new and emerging advanced passenger car and truck technologies.
-The program investigates the performance of alternative-fueled vehicles, including renewable fuels, hybrid and electric, CNG, and hydrogen fuel cell vehicles.
+The eTV Program, conducted through Transport Canada’s Innovation Centre, conducts in-depth safety and environmental performance testing on a range of new and emerging advanced passenger car and truck technologies.
+The program investigates the performance of alternative-fueled vehicles, including renewable fuels, hybrid and electric, compressed natural gas (CNG), and hydrogen fuel cell vehicles.

 Program of Energy Research and Development (PERD)

-The Natural Resources Canada (NRCan) program PERD supports energy R&D conducted by the federal government and is designed to ensure a sustainable energy future for Canada.
-Key research areas focus on knowledge and technology that will help reduce the carbon footprint of fuels and emissions from transportation sources.
+NRCan’s PERD supports energy R&D conducted by the federal government and is designed to ensure a sustainable energy future for Canada.
+Key research areas focus on knowledge and technologies that will help reduce the carbon footprint of fuels, improve the efficiency of vehicles, electrify transport, and reduce emissions from transportation sources.

 Electric Vehicle and Alternative Fuel Infrastructure Deployment Initiative (EVAFIDI)